MatheusEdnei/MatheusEdnei/README.md

 ### Hi there 👋

+### About me

+I'm Matheus Ednei (sometimes Matheus Souza).
+I'm a software developer, with focus on BackEnd developing, working with JavaScript, TypeScript and Java.
+I love technology and love the many things that we can create with technology.
+I think that change the world and make it in a better place.

 <!--
 **MatheusEdnei/MatheusEdnei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.